netmanagers/puppet-fail2ban/README.md

         class { 'fail2ban': }

+* Configure jails using your own jail.local file

+        class { 'fail2ban':
+          jails_config => 'file',
+          jails_source => 'puppet:///path/to/your/jail.local'.
+        }

+* Configure jails using a template file.
+An example is provided.
+In this case, you can enable or disable jails using an array named "jails"

+        class { 'fail2ban':
+          jails_config   => 'file',
+          jails_template => 'fail2ban/jail.local.erb',
+          jails          => ['ssh', 'imap'],
+        }

-* You can configure and set a jail using fail2ban::jail
+* You can configure and set a jail using fail2ban::jail.
+In this case, stanzas for jail.local are created using R.I.Pienaar's concat module.
+This method permits you better handling of your jails.

+        class { 'fail2ban':
+          jails_config   => 'concat',
+        }

         fail2ban::jail { 'sshd':
           port     => '22',